junxit/us-congress-bills-111/metadata.md

 - 2010-05-18 — Placed on the Union Calendar, Calendar No. 273.
 - 2010-05-18 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-482.
 - 2010-05-18 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-482.
+- 2010-05-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.